Take a deep breath. I’ll tell you exactly what to do.

 This is the most common scenario when a dog consumes too much bone.

 We tend to see blockage or obstruction in cases where the dog ate dense, weight-bearing bones.
-Or, when a dog ate a piece from a recreational bone.
-Both of these bone types are too dense to digest well.
+Recreational bones are too dense to digest well.

 Check out this article and video that goes over more of this information from a veterinarian.